The Scenic Rim’s first Biobotz

 - you would like to help sponsor the event

-Results will be presented on our website (not giving exact locations of endangered species) and sent to WPSQ Central, Atlas of Living Australia, Scenic Rim Regional Council and participating land-owners.
+Results will be presented on our website (not giving exact locations of endangered species) and sent to WPSQ Central, Atlas of Living Australia, Scenic Rim Regional Council, participating land-owners and other bodies.

 For some background to Bioblitzes, visit http://www.atlasoflife.org.au/the-australian-guide-to-running-a-bioblitz/